Federal tribunals in the United States: Article II tribunals

-Article II tribunals are constituted unilaterally by the Executive branch.
+Article II tribunals are constituted unilaterally by the executive branch.
 They are quite rare, and include military commissions not established by Congress.

 The United States Court for Berlin was also an Article II tribunal.
-However, when the court heard its only case in 1979, the Department of State selected to adjudicate it Herbert Jay Stern, an Article III judge.
+However, when the court heard its only case in 1979, the Department of State selected Herbert Jay Stern, an Article III judge, to adjudicate it.

 The hybrid courts of the District of Columbia

 Under O'Donoghue v.
-United States, the two courts for federal law in the District of Columbia are a hybrid of Article III court and Article I tribunal at the same time.
-When O'Donoghue was decided, those courts handled both federal law cases and local law cases, and the common understanding was that they were legislative courts under either Article I or Article IV because Article III courts cannot have jurisdiction over cases arising under local law.
+United States, a court situated in the District of Columbia may be a hybrid of Article III court and Article I tribunal at the same time.
+When O'Donoghue was decided, the District's courts handled both federal law cases and local law cases, and the common understanding was that they were legislative courts under either Article I or Article IV because Article III courts cannot have jurisdiction over cases arising under local law.
 However, the Supreme Court resolved that constitutional issue by declaring that they were both.
 Courts in the District are the only ones that can be constitutionally created this way.
 In 1970, Congress split the duties of those two courts among four courts: two for local law and two for federal law.
 The local-law courts are Article I tribunals.
 The federal-law courts were explicitly created under Article III.
 No hybrid court currently exists.